 Dr. Christi Bergin, Associate Dean for Research & Innovation at the University of Missouri College claimed that, “when students have a positive relationship with their teacher, they not only develop better social-emotional skills but also learn more academic content – they have higher test scores, better grades, and are less likely to be retained in grade or referred for special education.”

 Feedback is a two-way street.
 Many instructors administer student surveys to collect feedback on teaching style, course content, and areas where students believe the course could improve.
 This is an opportunity for students to have their own voice and have their feedback heard.
 In a meta-analysis of over 800 studies, Hattie (2009) claimed “the most important feature was the creation of situations in classrooms for the teachers to receive more feedback about their teaching—and then the ripple effect back to the student was high”.
-By giving students opportunities to provide upward feedback, they will likely appreciate the feedback from their instructors more.
+By giving students opportunities to provide upward feedback, they will likely appreciate instructor feedback more.

 3) Students can use detailed feedback during exam time as a way to prepare